Felipe Bulnes

 Felipe Bulnes Serrano (born May 27, 1969) is a Chilean lawyer and member of the party National Renewal.
 He was first Minister of Justice and then he assumed office as Minister of Education following a cabinet shuffle on July 18 amidst the ongoing 2011 Chilean student protests but renounced about six months later on December 29 explaining that he left because a "cycle has finished" and not because he would be fired.

 In 2012, Bulnes was appointed by the government of Sebastián Piñera as ambassador to the United States, handing his credentials to President Barack Obama on May 1, 2012.
+During his tenure, Chile was admitted to the Visa Waiver Program.

 He was afterwards Chile's representative at the La Haya International Court, after being renewed in that post by the government of President Bachelet.
 On November 23, 2015 he resigned this position and was replaced by former Minister José Miguel Insulza.

 He graduated from Pontifical Catholic University of Chile and Harvard Law School.